 WannaCrypt exploits the Server Message Block (SMB) vulnerability CVE-2017-0144 (also called EternalBlue) to infect other computers.

 A Petya variant exploits the same vulnerability, in addition to CVE-2017-0145 (also known as EternalRomance), and uses stolen credentials to move laterally across networks.

-Older ransomware like Reveton locks screens instead of encrypting files.
+Older ransomware like Reveton (nicknamed "Police Trojan" or "Police ransomware") locks screens instead of encrypting files.
 They display a full screen image and then disable Task Manager.
-The files are safe, but they are effectively inaccessible.
-The image usually contains a message claiming to be from law enforcement that says the computer has been used in illegal cybercriminal activities and fine needs to be paid.
-Because of this, Reveton is nicknamed "Police Trojan" or "Police ransomware".
+The files are safe, but they're effectively inaccessible.
+The image usually contains a message claiming to be from law enforcement that says the computer has been used in illegal cybercriminal activities and a fine needs to be paid.

 Ransomware like Cerber and Locky search for and encrypt specific file types, typically document and media files.
 When the encryption is complete, the malware leaves a ransom note using text, image, or an HTML file with instructions to pay a ransom to recover files.